cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_stacked_e.md

 ## Stacked Autoencoder (encode)

+Stacked autoencoders compose multiple nonlinear layers to gradually compress inputs into a low-dimensional code.
+Depth allows the model to learn hierarchical features before exposing the compact representation for downstream use.

 This example demonstrates a Stacked Autoencoder for encoding time-series windows, reducing from p to k dimensions with successive dense layers.

 Prerequisites